 Talc is a chalky clay mineral mined from deposits in the Northeastern US, Italy, Brazil, and China.
 Due to it’s light silky texture, talc is useful as a thickener and a lubricant, and is ubiquitous today in many industries, including paper making, plastic, rubber, food, pharmaceuticals, ceramics, and just about every cosmetic product you can imagine.

 By itself, talc is generally regarded as safe by the US FDA.
-The problem is that talc is found in geological formations commingled with deposits of asbestos.
+The problem is that talc is found in geological formations commingled with deposits of white asbestos ore.
 Mining companies started attempting to separate the two minerals in the 1970s, but haven’t been able to fully mitigate the hazard.
-That's how mined talc contaminated with asbestos ends up in our talcum powders.
+Mined talc, often contaminated with asbestos, ends up in products that we use every day.

 In 1971, doctors as Mount Sinai Medical Center discovered that particles of talc were embedded in 75% of the ovarian tumors studied.
 The FDA opened an inquiry into cosmetic talc powders.
 J&J assured the FDA that asbestos was not detected in any sample of its tests.
 Subsequent tests of the powders found “insignificant” amounts of asbestos in the samples.
 Even after years of urging from J&J researchers to replace the talc with an alternative, the company refused.
 Instead, it urged the FDA to promote self-policing as an alternative to regulation.

 But the studies and concerns kept coming!
 A 1982 Harvard University study found that women who reported the use of talc around the genital area were 3X as likely to develop ovarian cancer.
 In the 1990s, the FDA ordered manufacturers of surgical gloves and condoms to stop applying talc to their products due to health concerns.